gregory-gutmann/network-gppi/README.md

 ### Psychological or design contrast for high- over low-calorie food images

-The following image shows the contrast of β11>β12 meaning the differences in beta-weights between the regular high- and low-calorie condition – without the interaction with the seed time series.
-Most of the variance seem to be explained by the different target regions with little influence of the seed regions which makes sense as this contrast reflects a combination of design parameters.
-But similar to the ppi-contrast most values are positive which fits to the finding of Masterdon et al. (2016) that high-calorie food were associated with greater acitivity then low-calorie food.
+The following image shows the contrast of β11>β12 meaning the differences in beta-weights between the regular high- and low-calorie food condition.
+Most of the variance seem to be explained by the different target regions with little influence of the seed regions which makes sense as this contrast reflects a combination of design parameters – without the interaction with the seed time series.
+Similar to the ppi-contrast most values are positive which fits to the finding of Masterdon et al. (2016) that high-calorie food images were associated with greater acitivity then low-calorie food images.
 For a better comparison the same colour ratio was choosen.

 ![hi-over-low](https://github.com/gregory-gutmann/gppi-network/assets/36300365/aa07588f-5c31-4939-b92d-c176825e5332)

 ### Physiological contrast

 This contrast reflects β2 or the direct relationship between seed and target.
 In this case I just picked the first 50 regions of the atlas.
-As expected, the beta weights are way higher when seed and target region is the same.
+As expected, the beta weights are way higher when seed and target region match.
 This is not the case for the ppi- or design contrast.

 ![roi_ev_50](https://github.com/gregory-gutmann/gppi-network/assets/36300365/e1434db2-3ffc-46df-9a64-cd60591615d4)